racheltasolyi/rachels-discord-bot/README.md

 - **!meme / !memes / !m**: Displays a random trending meme from Reddit
 - **!cat / !cats / !catpic / !catt / !c**: Displays a random trending cat pic from Reddit
 - On member join: Welcomes new member with a random idol's picture and member count
-- **!level / !l**: Displays user's level statistics (current level, current XP, and total XP required to reach next level)
+- **!level / !l / /level** : Displays user's level statistics (current level, current XP, and total XP required to reach next level)
   - Every message sent in the discord gives a random amount of XP ranging from 1-25, including this command
   - The level statistics displayed do not include the XP gained from sending this command
   - The amount of XP required to level up increases exponentially with each level
 - **!inspire / !inspiration / !i / !quote**: Sends a random inspirational quote
 - **!balance / !b**: Displays user's Wallet Balance and Bank Balance (creates new bank account if the user does not have one)
 - **!beg**: A random amount of coins ranging from 1-100 is added to user's Wallet
+- **!gacha / !g**: Displays a random idol card
+- **/uselessbuttonmenu**: Displays a button menu that sends a message whenever a button is pressed
+- **!sync / !synccmd / !s**: Syncs and updates slash commands

 ## How to Setup (in VS Code)